w3c/wai-media-guide/index.md

 That page provides:
 * audio and video content with accessibility considerations, such as low background audio
-* an audio described version of the video
+* an described version of the video with description of visual information in the audio
 * captions
 * a descriptive transcript
 * a media player with accessibility support, including an interactive transcript